 Condolences may be shared with the family at arehartechols.com

-To send flowers to Richard "Rich" Dailey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Rich" Dailey, please visit our floral store.